This Day in History on 23 June

-On this page, we will list all historical events that have occurred on 23rd June.
-The students can refer them while preparing for all competitive exams and banking exams.
+On this page, we will list all historical events that occurred on 23 June.
+The students can refer to them while preparing for all competitive exams and banking exams.

 - United Nations Public Service Day (International)